 5.1.1 Exposed moving parts like gear drives, chain drives, propeller shaft, bailing needle pedestal and other parts should be installed with shield, which should meet IS 12239 (Part 1).

 5.1.2 Knot-tying device (if applicable) should be protected in way that it should have minimal exposure to the weather conditions (like rain) or external factors which may cause functional obstacles (trash accumulation).
-The protection (Guard/barrier/shield) should be easy to open, secured after opening and accessible to see operating condition of knot- tying device from the outside after closing.
+The protection (guard/barrier/shield) should be easy to open, secured after opening and accessible to see operating condition of knot- tying device from the outside after closing.

 5.1.3 Transmission mechanism like bale pickup unit,

 feeding unit and knot-tying device (If applicable) should be set with overload protection device and synchronous protective device; piston and bundling needle in the bundler machine should be installed with anti-bumping device; and the main transmission (gear) should be set with overrun clutch/dog clutch.